stefanochang/In-Memory-Spatial-DB/README.md

 Data Index
 Modules Integration
 ```
-Application is designed to work independent of each other modules if required.
 The code is written in C++ with a common interface that brings all different modules together.
 In future, more modules can be implemented if the standard integration norms are followed.
-These standards are briefly described below in Integration modules section and more details can be found in integration document.
+These standards are briefly described below in Integration modules section and more details can be found in the integration document.
 The data used for the application is obtained from http://spatialhadoop.cs.umn.edu/datasets.html

 ### How It Works